Best-Selling College Guides

 There’s no clear consensus on what the right school even is, as it differs for every student.

-That’s why a well-written, well-researched college guide book can prove to be an indispensable tool.
+That’s why well-written, well-researched college guides can prove to be indispensable tools.

 Some break down schools by region and price, and others are further divided by factors like environment, acceptance rate, student population, student-to-teacher ratio, and retention rate.

-While there is no one guidebook to rule them all, so to speak, there are a select number of detailed books about college that should be at the top of your reading list.
+While there is no one guidebook to rule them all, there are a select number of detailed guides about college that should be at the top of your reading list.

-Here are, in no particular order, ten of the best college guides on the market (though this list is certainly not exhaustive).
+Here, in no particular order, are the ten best college guides on the market (though this list is certainly not exhaustive).

 In their 29th edition, The Princeton Review surveyed 143,000 students from across the country on where to find the best college food, career services, housing, social scene, and of course, academics.
 This list of 386 exceptional schools is broken down into lists by categories like demographics such as LGBT+ Friendly, quality of life including the Happiest Students, and social scene with a list titled Lots of Greek Life.
 The in-depth guide is compulsively fun to read through, simplifying an otherwise extremely complicated process.